-We held public events in 8 locations during February and March 2018 to seek public views.
+To encourage civil society engagement in our Universal Periodic Review process, we held public events in 8 locations during February and March 2018 to seek public views.
 They were in Wellington, Auckland, Kaitaia, Rotorua, Nelson, Christchurch, Dunedin, and Gisborne.

 We also visited a number of high schools to talk to over 250 students about their thoughts on current human rights issues.

 A draft national report was also made available online for public consultation.
 Relevant feedback received was incorporated into the final report.

 To ensure that New Zealanders have an opportunity to contribute to meeting our UN obligations, we release draft reports for public consultation.